sapics/ip-city/README.md

 Caveats
 -------

-This package includes the GeoLite database from MaxMind.
+This package includes the GeoLite2 database from MaxMind.
 This database is not the most accurate database available, however it is the best available for free.
 You can use the commercial GeoIP database from MaxMind with better accuracy by buying a license from MaxMind, and then using the conversion utility to convert it to a format that geoip-lite understands.
 You will need to use the `.csv` files from MaxMind for conversion.